 Mountain Weather and Conditions

 Many people underestimate Mount Monadnock and anybody hiking should use care.
 Accidents, injuries, and rescues are quite frequent Mount Monadnock.
 The trails are very rough and rocky.
-There are also areas of smooth slick ledge.
+There is also areas of smooth slick ledge.
 Lichen covered rock on side trails in humid summer conditions after rains may be slick.
 Use care and take your time hiking the rough trails of Monadnock.
 Most accidents occur on the way down the mountain.

 55 Acres Protected including Royce Trail